 • Powerful email API.
 RESTful API supports high-volume transactional sending with precise control over routing and authentication.

 • Email validation tool.
-Detect invalid or risky addresses to maintain healthy sender reputation and minimize bounce rates.
+Detect invalid or risky addresses to maintain healthy sender reputation and support a broader email validation workflow before sending.

 • Deliverability suite.
-Monitor inbox placement, IP reputation, and engagement metrics in real time.
+Monitor IP reputation, engagement metrics, and inbox placement across major mailbox providers in real time.

-• Dedicated IPs & warm-up.
+• Dedicated IP addresses & warm-up.
 Gradually build domain reputation with automated IP warm-up for consistent delivery performance.

 Pros & Cons